vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Leave the **IoT Edge device** field set to **False**.

     The new device will not be an edge device.
-Working with IoT Edge devices will be discussed later in the course.

 1. Leave the **Select how you want to assign devices to hubs** field set to **Evenly weighted distribution**.